 Prerequisite: permission of the instructor.
 One-half or one course credit.
-211 Foundations of Higher Mathematics An introduction to fundamental mathematical concepts used in mathematics as well as computer science, with an emphasis on writing mathematical arguments.
-The course presents the principles of mathematical logic and methods of proof such as direct and indirect proofs and mathematical induction.
-Other topics include sets, functions, relations, matrix algebra, and techniques from elementary combinatorics and graph theory.
-Prerequisite: 170 or COMP 131 or departmental placement.
+211 Foundations of Higher Mathematics An introduction to fundamental mathematical concepts used in mathematics and computer science, with an emphasis on writing mathematical arguments.
+The course presents the principles of mathematical logic, sets, functions, and methods of proof.
+Prerequisite: 170 or COMP 130 or departmental placement.
 Offered every semester.
 Attributes: Appropriate for First-Year, ENST Foundations (ESFN), Writing in the Discipline 225 Probability and Statistics I An introduction to the core topics of probability and statistics.
 Topics include discrete and continuous random variables, joint distributions, expectation, variance, random sampling from populations, hypothesis tests, and confidence intervals.
 Prerequisite: 171.
+Offered every fall.

-Offered in even numbered fall semesters.
-Attributes: ARCH Area A Elective, ARCH Area B Elective, ENST Foundations (ESFN) 241 Computational Mathematics An introduction to numerical methods for solving mathematical problems.
-Topics chosen from interpolation, numerical differentiation and integration, solutions to linear and nonlinear systems, numerical solutions to differential equations and related topics.
+Attributes: ARCH Area A Elective, ARCH Area B Elective, ENST Foundations (ESFN) 241 Computational Mathematics An introduction to a broad range of numerical methods for solving mathematical problems that arise in science and engineering.
+Focus is given to developing a basic understanding of numerical algorithms, their applicability, and their limitations.
+Topics typically include floating-point number representation, sources of error, conditioning and numerical stability, root finding, solutions of both linear and nonlinear systems, least squares, splines and polynomial interpolation, optimization, and numerical differentiation and integration.
+The implementation and validation of algorithms through computer programming is also emphasized.
+No prior programming experience is required.
 Prerequisite: Completion of two of the following courses: 170, 171, 211 and 270.
 This course is cross-listed as COMP 241.
 Offered in even numbered spring semesters.

-Attributes: ENST Foundations (ESFN)

-262 Linear Algebra

-An introduction to matrix algebra and abstract vector spaces with an emphasis on writing mathematical arguments.
+Attributes: ENST Foundations (ESFN) 262 Linear Algebra An introduction to matrix algebra and abstract vector spaces with an emphasis on writing mathematical arguments.
 Topics include linear systems and matrices, vector spaces, linear independence, eigenvalues and eigenvectors.
 Prerequisite: 211 or permission of the instructor.
 Offered every semester.

-Attributes: ENST Foundations (ESFN)

-270 Integration and Infinite Series

-The study of methods of integration, applications of the integral, elementary differential equations, and infinite sequences and series.
+Attributes: ENST Foundations (ESFN) 270 Integration and Infinite Series The study of methods of integration, applications of the integral, elementary differential equations, and infinite sequences and series.
 Prerequisite: 171 or departmental placement.
 Offered every spring.

-Attributes: Appropriate for First-Year, ENST Foundations (ESFN) 271 Differential Equations Elementary methods of solutions of selected types of differential equations; solutions of systems of linear differential equations with constant coefficients; and a brief introduction to numerical methods and series solutions.
+Attributes: Appropriate for First-Year, ENST Foundations (ESFN) 271 Differential Equations Elementary methods of solutions of selected types of differential equations; solutions of systems of linear differential equations with constant coefficients; and a brief introduction to numerical methods and nonlinear systems.
 Includes a strong emphasis on applications.
 Prerequisite: 171 and 270.
 Offered in odd numbered fall semesters.
-Attributes: ENST Foundations (ESFN)

-301 Special Topics

-Topics to be announced when offered.
+Attributes: ENST Foundations (ESFN) 301 Special Topics Topics to be announced when offered.